wkorando/microprofile-appsody-codewind-quicklab/README.md

 ## Getting Familiar with Appsody

 [Appsody](https://appsody.dev/) is a command-line interface for creating, building, and deploying cloud-native projects.
-Let's look at how to use Appsody to initialize a Spring Boot project.
+Let's look at how to use Appsody to initialize a Microprofile project.

 Appsody uses a concept called "stacks".
 The appsody CLI defines a few simple commands that work with defined stacks to create, run, test, debug, build, and deploy applications to Kubernetes.
 To view available stacks run the following command: